OptiSys-ZJU/Cache-Coliseum/README.md

 - Predictor

-  + `parrot`: A Parrot Imitation Model, gives a page's score when predicting (regarded as reuse distance)
+  + `parrot`: A Parrot Imitation Model, gives each page a score when predicting (regarded as eviction priority)
-  + `pleco`: A PLECO Model, gives a page's next arrival time (reuse distance) when predicting.
+  + `pleco`: A PLECO Model, gives a page's next request time (reuse distance) when predicting.
-  + `popu`: A Popularity Model, gives a page's next arrival time (reuse distance) when predicting.
+  + `popu`: A Popularity Model, gives a page's next request time (reuse distance) when predicting.
   + `pleco-bin`: A PLECO Binary Model based on PLECO, gives a page's **belady's label** when predicting
   + `gbm`: A Grandient Boosting Machine based on Delta and EDC features, gives a page's **belady's label** when predicting
-  + `oracle_bin`: An offline predictor that gives the predicted next arrival time (reuse distance) of a page during prediction, potentially affected by noise (logdis or dis).
+  + `oracle_bin`: An offline predictor that gives the predicted next request time (reuse distance) of a page during prediction, potentially affected by noise (logdis or dis).
   + `oracle_dis`: An offline predictor that gives  a page's **belady's label**, potentially affected by noise (logdis, dis or bin).

 - Dump and Verbose